bmoss03/Financial-Risk-Dashboard/README.md

 # Financial Portfolio Risk Analysis Dashboard

-This project provides a comprehensive risk analysis of a financial portfolio using three industry-standard methodologies: Historical Simulation, eGARCH modeling, and a multi-asset Monte Carlo simulation.
-It is designed to analyze a portfolio of US equities from the perspective of a UK-based (GBP) investor, incorporating currency risk into the calculations.
+This project provides a comprehensive risk analysis of a financial portfolio by connecting directly to an Interactive Brokers Trading Workstation or Gateway (or alternatively the default backup_portfolio.csv for demonstration).
+It uses three industry-standard methodologies: Historical Simulation, GARCH modeling, and a multi-asset Monte Carlo simulation.
+The analysis is performed from the perspective of a local investor using a base currency (default GBP), correctly incorporating currency risk for all foreign assets and cash balances.

 ## Features

+-   **Live Portfolio Integration**: Connects to a running IBKR TWS or Gateway instance to fetch real-time portfolio positions, including equities, bonds, and multi-currency cash balances.
+-   **Backup / Test System**: If the IBKR connection fails, the application automatically falls back to the last successfully fetched portfolio stored in `backup_portfolio.csv`.
--   **Three Risk Models**:
+-   **Three Core Risk Models**:
     -   **Historical Simulation**: Calculates risk based on the actual historical distribution of returns.
     -   **GARCH**: Models time-varying volatility using a GARCH(1,1) model driven by a Student's t-distribution.
     -   **Monte Carlo Simulation**: Simulates a specified number of future portfolio outcomes based on individual asset implied volatilities calculated from option prices and their historical correlations, using a geometric Brownian motion model.
 -   **Core Risk Metrics**:
     -   **Value at Risk (VaR)**: Estimates the maximum potential loss over a given time horizon at a specific confidence level.
     -   **Conditional Value at Risk (CVaR)**: Also known as Expected Shortfall, it measures the expected loss if the VaR threshold is breached.
--   **Multi-Currency Analysis**: Automatically incorporates GBP/USD exchange rate movements into the risk calculation for a UK-based portfolio.
+-   **Multi-Currency Analysis**: Automatically incorporates exchange rate movements into the risk calculation for a base and pair currencies, for GBP, USD, EUR, CAD, CHF, JPY, AUD, HKD and SGD.
 -   **Modular and Customizable**: The project is split into logical modules for data gathering, portfolio generation, and risk modeling, making it easy to extend and adapt.

 ## Requirements

 -   Python 3.10+
+-   Recommended: An Interactive Brokers account with TWS or Gateway running.
 -   Required packages are listed in `requirements.txt`.

 ## Installation